Dug-F/MidTermProjectFrontend/README.md

   cd MidTermProjectFrontend
 ```

-Create the backend repository and start the server [see instructions in backend repo](https://github.com/Dug-F/MidTermProjectBackend)
+Create the backend app and start the server [see instructions in backend repo](https://github.com/Dug-F/MidTermProjectBackend)

 Start the server [see instructions in backend repo](https://github.com/Dug-F/MidTermProjectBackend)